architect/functions/_changelog.md

   - Note: pass only callback or async middleware, but not both.
 Don't drink and drive, and don't mix async primitives.
 - Added support for JWE session encryption customization
   - Configure by adding an env var named `ARC_APP_SECRET_ALGO` with a value of `A256GCM` (default if not specified), `A192GCM`, or `A128GCM`
+- Added `tables.scanAll` method for retrieving the entire contents of a table

 ### Changed